ferzkopp/RB4InstrumentMapper/README.md

 To build this program, you will need:

 - Visual Studio (or MSBuild + your code editor of choice).
-- [WiX Toolset](https://wixtoolset.org/) if you wish to build the installer.
+- [WiX Toolset v4](https://wixtoolset.org/) if you wish to build the installer.

 ## License